thestarlab/thestarlab.github.io/papers.md

 # In Peer-Reviewed Book Chapters
 <!--<span style="text-decoration: underline">*In Peer-Reviewed Book
 Chapters*</span>-->

+- Liu, Y.<sup>+</sup>, Cao,G., Zhao, N.<sup>+</sup> (2020).
+Integrate
+  machine learning and geostatistics for high-resolution mapping of ground-level PM2.5 concentrations.
+Spatiotemporal Analysis of Air Pollution and Its Application in Public Health (edited by Li, L.,  Zhou, X. and Tong, W.)

 -    **Cao**, G.: Modeling uncertainty in categorical fields, International Encyclopedia of Geography.
-	  (in press)
+(2016)

 -   Wang, S. and **Cao**, G., Zhang, Z., Zhao, Y., Padmanabhan, A. and Wu,
     K. (2013): A CyberGIS environment for analysis of location-based